 Trying to communicate with someone at a distance and wanting to include both audio and video?
 There are a wide array of options available for UW-Eau Claire staff and students.
 The following options are recommended and supported by LTS.
 You are strongly encouraged to seek the support and advice of LTS for video communication needs you are not familiar with.

 With 48 hours notice, a request can be submitted to the LTS Help Desk to have a webcam installed at the teaching station of a classroom or lab.
-Note that the microphone of the webcam may not be sufficient enough to pickup the audio from the whole room.
-It may also be difficult to see the participants.
-The larger the room the more problematic this becomes.
+The built in microphone may not be sufficient to pick up audio from the entire classroom, and even the camera element may have difficulty capturing enough detail to show large classrooms.

 |Communication Option||Description||Type and Number of Participants||When to Use||Resources|